cqeta1564/klipperrized-prusa/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/cqeta1564)
 # Basic info
 This project transforms original prusa i3 MK3S+ to printer running klipper.
-The user interface is mainsail.
+The user interface is Mainsail.
 This mod is safe unless you play with the config.
 This mod is also not permanent.
-More info at **how to get back**.
+More info at [how to get back](https://github.com/cqeta1564/klipperrized-prusa/edit/new-readme/README.md#how-to-get-back-to-original-firmware).

 What you will get from doing this modification to your printer.
 Faster prints, better quality and quieter operations.

 # Tutorial

 ## Hardware needed
-- The best option is to use a Raspberry Pi Zero (2W preferred) but if you prefer Raspberry Pi 2/3/4 can also be used with a bit more work and a few more wires
+- The best option is to use a Raspberry Pi Zero (2W preferred) but if you prefer Raspberry Pi 2/3/4/5 can also be used with a bit more work and a few more wires
 - If using Raspberry Pi Zero you'll need [male headers](https://amzn.to/3XND883) so can mount directly to einsy board
-- Micro-usb to usb-b (printer cable) or a micro-usb adapter if you already have a usb-b cable
+- Micro-USB to USB-B (printer cable) or a micro-USB adapter if you already have a USB-B cable

 ## Pre-Check
 - Get Z offset value from your current firmware (Menu -> Calibration -> Z-offset)